maxxiimo/coding-design/chp3-typography.md

   > Rooney feels serious yet its rounded shapes and soft curves make for an overall impression of warmth and smoothness.

 - [CamingoDos Web][] for our headers and navigation.
 Oftentimes choosing fonts from the same foundry produces the best combinations.
-I wanted to use a sans-serif and Rooney Web's bbrother Rooney Sans Web was nice, but CamingoDos felt right.
+I wanted to use a sans-serif and Rooney Web's brother Rooney Sans Web was nice, but CamingoDos felt right.

   > CamingoDos Web is tailored for use on websites.
 The fonts are manually hinted for optimal on-screen reading, providing a good performance across different operating systems and browsers.